CoNarrative/glujs-guide-built/the-basic-svvm-pattern.md

 That will locate the `main` view model (defined earlier), find the matching view, and then take over the full page to display the application.

 Often within an enterprise you don't have control over the full application and are instead just one module in a bigger framework.
 To accomodate that within ExtJS, we provide the `glupanel`.
-Anywhere you can drop a normal ExtJS `panel`, you can drop a `glupanel` and supply what gluJS needs to get started:
+Anywhere you can drop a normal ExtJS `panel`, you can drop a `glupanel` and supply what GluJS needs to get started:

 ```javascript
 //within a ExtJS component definition: